 Eric is the deputy editor of City & State.
 He is a primary editor on stories for City & State’s website and magazine.
 He previously served as City & State’s copy editor from December 2016 through December 2019, which included editing the First Read newsletter and event journals, and proofing the magazine.
 Eric earned a master’s degree in journalism from the University of Missouri and a bachelor’s degree in history and political science from Washington & Jefferson College.
 Eric lives down the road from MetLife Stadium in New Jersey, but remains a timeworn Washington Redskins fan.

 As a senior reporter, Jeff writes stories and develops other content for the magazine, with a particular focus on New York City.
 He also hosts the City & State Presents podcast and supports events and social media.
 Jeff previously worked at NY1 and at Bronx-based public radio station WFUV, where he won awards for collegiate newscasting from The Associated Press and Public Radio News Directors Inc. Jeff graduated in 2015 from Fordham University, where he studied political science, theology and Italian food.
 Born and raised in Phoenix, Jeff now lives in Bed-Stuy, Brooklyn.

-As managing editor at City & State, Ryan oversees the workflow and production of all City & State publications and products, including First Read, City & State New York, City & State Pennsylvania, New York Nonprofit Media and City & State Reports.
+As managing editor at City & State, Ryan oversees the workflow of the editorial team and production of all City & State publications, including the First Read emails and City & State magazine.
 He has been with the company since April 2015.
 Prior to joining City & State, he worked at the Connecticut Post in Bridgeport, Connecticut, and The Journal News in Westchester, New York.
 He lives with his wife, Kathy, and their daughter, Eleanor, way at the end of the A in Inwood, Manhattan.

 Research Director, Empire Center for Public Policy